Ungu Pen is on the lookout to publish very short stories in Malay for readers aged 12 to 16-year olds.

 3) Must appeal to Singaporean adolescence/ teens/ boys and girls, and set in the local Singapore context

 4) Must be written in standard Malay language

 6) There will be no accompanying illustrations to stories

 7) Stories are original and not plagiarised or published elsewhere (whether online or otherwise) *we take a serious view of anyone caught plagiarising the work of others, copyrighted or not

-8) At the end of each story, you will select 6 words in your main text and placed the words and its corresponding meaning as glossary at the end of the main text.
+8) At the end of each story, you will select 6 words from your main text and place the words and its corresponding meaning as glossary at the end of the main text.
 We will select the final 5 words.

 9) Open to all

 1) Stories related to boy-girl puppy/monkey love, ghost, mysticism, suicide, racism, lgbtq, anthropomorphism—well you get the idea.

 1) Your manuscript is to be written in Microsoft Word Format (DO NOT PDF) according to the guidelines and template

 2) You can send more than 1 entry